Shamanism and Shamanic Healing

 In 2005, I returned to Ann Arbor after completing my naturopathic training and studied for ten years under ShuNahSii Rose of In Sacred Balance.
 ShuNahSii is a feminist educator, healer and community organizer who for 27 years has facilitated spiritual community for girls and women.
 Her primary teacher was Keewaydinoquay Pakawakuk Peschel.
 Keewaydinoquay was a scholar, ethnobotanist, herbalist, medicine woman, teacher and author.
 She was an Anishinaabeg Elder of the Crane Clan.
 ShuNahSii also studied under Rosita Arvigo, a Naprapath of Mayan descent.

 In 2016, I began a one-year shamanic practitioner intensive training with Jose and Lena Stevens of the Power Path.
 Lena and Jose have been practitioners for over 25 years.
 Their shamanic roots were established through a ten year apprenticeship with a Huichol Maracame (shaman) in the Sierras of Central Mexico.
 In addition they were students of Shipibo healers of Peruvian Amazon for many years and continue to return annually to work with these communities.
 Lena and Jose, along with their daughter Anna Harrington Stevens, teach and facilitate ceremony around the world and at their home base in New Mexico.
 In 2017, my training as a shamanic practitioner deepened with further intensive training with the Power Path.
 I continue to train with the Stevens, and am planning a pilgrimage to Wiricuta, a Huichol sacred site, in early 2018.
+As a second-generation Xicana with ancestral roots in Central Mexico, reconnecting with the traditional healing ways of my lineage has been deeply meaningful.

 on appropriation & who can practice shamanism